 Conservation in the West is deeply linked to community.
 This is in part because the history of the West is about people tied to natural resources for their livelihood and well-being.
-Native Americans and their tribal cultures; homesteaders, ranchers, and farmers; miners and prospectors; advocates for the wild and wilderness; hunters, anglers, backpackers and other recreationists; and, stewards of place and community — all generations of people that recognize the value of free-flowing rivers, productive rangelands and forests, and a diversity of fish and wildlife.
+Native Americans and their tribal cultures; homesteaders, ranchers, and farmers; miners and prospectors; advocates for the wild and wilderness; hunters, anglers, backpackers and other recreationists; and, stewards of place and community — all generations of people that recognize the value of clean, productive rangelands and forests, and a diversity of fish and wildlife.

 In this vast region of the U.S., countless rural communities and towns subsist with people who use, manage, or own the land and understand the social and ecological complexities of their landscapes.